-For companies with a global customer base, like international money transfer provider TransferGo, the need for 24/7 support is even more acute.
-That’s why Povilas Ciuplys, TransferGo’s Chief Customer Officer, started to look for an automation solution.
+For companies with a global customer base, like international money transfer provider TransferGo, the need for high-quality, 24/7 support is especially acute.
+That’s why Povilas Ciuplys, TransferGo’s Chief Customer Officer started to look for an automation solution.
 As well as creating better experiences for customers, automating routine requests will benefit agents too:

 “A good employee experience is one where you challenge your staff in just the right way — rather than making them deal with tedious and repetitive tasks.”

 - Povilas Ciuplys, Chief Customer Officer, TransferGo

 Of course not every interaction can be fully automated, especially when sensitive customer data is involved.
 But a fintech chatbot can easily handle self-serve customer intents (such as password reset or address change) around the clock — without any need for agent involvement.
 Just be sure to choose an automation provider who, like Ultimate, makes security and privacy their number one priority.